tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 it's possible to use `@flow weak` for weak mode
 (see <https://github.com/facebook/flow/issues/3316>) -
-e.g. it allows not to specify types for all parameters.
+say, it allows not to specify types for all parameters.

 ### add Flow script